Top 5 Lightweight CRMs for LinkedIn

 Can I get a free CRM for LinkedIn?

 Yes, several powerful CRMs offer free plans that are perfect for getting started with LinkedIn.
 HubSpot CRM provides a generous free version with robust features for small businesses.
-Additionally, specialized tools like Kondo, Breakcold, and Zoho CRM have free tiers that allow you to begin organizing your LinkedIn connections and conversations at no cost.
+Additionally, specialized tools like Breakcold and Zoho CRM have free tiers that allow you to begin organizing your LinkedIn connections and conversations at no cost.

 What is the difference between an inbox tool like Kondo and a CRM like HubSpot?